docker/docs/machine/drivers/hyper-v.md

   Hyper-V is automatically enabled on a Docker for Windows install.
 To enable it manually, see [instructions on how to manually enable Hyper-V](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_install) on the Microsoft developer network.

-#### 2. Set up a new external network switch
+#### 2. Set up a new external network switch (Optional)

-_If you already have a external network switch you can skip this setup and use that one._
+> Note: If you already have a external network switch you can skip this setup and use that one._

 Make sure you have Ethernet connectivity while you are doing this.